Breakfast Point suburb profile

 Breakfast Point property market performance

-The rental market for units in Breakfast Point has remained relatively stable, with a slight increase of 1.0% in average rent, now at $828.
+The rental market for units in Breakfast Point has remained unchanged over the last 12 months, with the average rent holding steady at $800.
 The house rental market has not shown any movement, reflecting the limited activity in this segment.

 | Houses | Units | |